fionatagious/canvassing-app/README.md

 ### Create database and schema

-In the backend folder, enter `mysql -u root`
+In the backend folder, run `npm run dbsetup` followed by `npm run seed`

-At the mysql prompt, create a new database with:

-1. `CREATE DATABASE canvassing_db;`
-2. `USE canvassing_db`
-3. Define table schema with `CREATE TABLE contacts`
-4. Seed dummy data with `npm run seed`